-To Mariana Gina Alehaci, thank you for reading my articles and a lot of inspiration in finding the right one in all that matters!
+To Mariana Gina Alehaci, thank you for reading my articles and for a lot of inspiration in finding the right one in all that matters!

-To Ana Vintilă, thanks for the corrections made and I wish you a lot of precision in your work!
+To Ana Vintilă, thanks for the corrections made, and I wish you a lot of precision in your work!

-Further references for this article (all in Romanian):
+Further reference for this article (Romanian):

 A very optimistic prediction (2009)